Frequently Asked Questions

 Having one master trust for all the contributions allows the Administrative Board that oversees the plan’s investments to access a more sophisticated investment regime and ensures economies of scale as the plan grows.

-The contributions of 18% of your capped pensionable earnings that are made by your employer (e.g., your professional corporation) earn you a pension benefit of 2% of your capped pensionable earnings for each year that you participate in Medicus.
+You earn a pension benefit of 2% of your capped pensionable earnings for each year that you participate in Medicus.

 That amount is cumulative year over year, so the longer you participate in the plan the more your annual pension benefit will be when you retire.
-There are minimum guarantees in place to make sure that your pension payments continue to your spouse or beneficiary even if you pass away shortly after retirement.
+There are minimum pension payment guarantee periods in place to make sure that your pension payments continue to your spouse or named beneficiary even if you pass away shortly after retirement.

 - For a personalized estimate on the pension you can expect to receive by joining the plan, try the Medicus Pension Benefit Estimator.